 The fourth of six children, Larry D. Morse II was born and raised in Lancaster, California in the Mojave Desert.
 His father was an attorney and Los Angeles County Municipal Court Judge.
-A 1975 graduate of Quartz Hill High School, Morse attended the University of Arkansas at Fayetteville, earning a Bachelor's degree in Journalism in 1979.
-Following his graduation, he worked as a newspaper reporter for the Arkansas Democrat (now Arkansas Democrat-Gazette) in Little Rock where among his assignments were interviews with Bill Clinton, Watergate Prosecutor Leon Jaworski and coverage of the second landing of the Space Shuttle at Edwards Air Force Base.
-In Washington, D.C. he worked as Press Secretary/Legislative Aide for Congressman Bob Whittaker of Kansas.
+A 1975 graduate of Quartz Hill High School, Morse attended the University of Arkansas, earning a Bachelor's degree in Journalism in 1979.
+Following graduation, he worked as a newspaper reporter for the Arkansas Democrat (now Arkansas Democrat-Gazette) in Little Rock.
+Among his assignments were interviews with Bill Clinton, Watergate Prosecutor Leon Jaworski, and coverage of the second landing of the Space Shuttle at Edwards Air Force Base.
+Morse left the newspaper to become Press Secretary/Legislative Aide to Congressman Bob Whittaker.

 Morse attended the University of the Pacific McGeorge School of Law in Sacramento where he studied Constitutional Law under now United States Supreme Court Justice Anthony Kennedy.
 While in law school, Morse worked as editor of Senior Spectrum Newspapers and in the California Legislature as Communications Director for the Senate Democratic Caucus.
 After earning his law degree Morse continued as Legislative Director for state Senator Milton Marks of San Francisco until joining the Merced County District Attorney's office in 1993.
 He was appointed Chief Deputy in 1998.